scaleway/terraform-provider-scaleway/docs/resources/k8s_cluster.md

     - `required_claim` - (Optional) Multiple key=value pairs that describes a required claim in the ID Token

+- `private_network_id` - (Optional) The ID of the private network of the cluster.

+~> **Important:** This field can only be set at cluster creation and cannot be updated later.
+Changes to this field will cause the cluster to be destroyed then recreated.

 - `default_pool` - (Deprecated) See below.

 - `region` - (Defaults to [provider](../index.md#arguments-reference) `region`) The [region](../guides/regions_and_zones.md#regions) in which the cluster should be created.